-▶ A big way this has happened has been through university campus ministry.
-In the 1950s groups such as Campus Crusade for Christ (CCC - now called Cru), Inter-Varsity (IVF) and the Navigators as well as others have focused on reaching the future leaders who are studying at the leading universities.
-Today CCC is on 2000 campuses around the world with the motto, Reach the Campus Today - Reach the World Tomorrow.
+▲A big way this has happened has been through university campus ministry.
+In the 1950s groups such as Campus Crusade for Christ (CCC - now called Cru), Inter-Varsity (IVF) and the Navigators as well as others have

 At WOL's last World Leadership Conference one of the staff in Central America was explaining the difficulty they were having in getting churches to accept Bible Clubs in their churches.
 The director of the ministry in Nigeria gave a great answer.
 He said that in Nigeria they went to the denominational church leaders and met with them, built relationships with them, explaining with them how WOL wanted to help their denominations.
 And there came a time that those leaders asked for WOL to help them.
 After that WOL began working in thousands of churches with Bible clubs all over the country.
 Once the leaders were behind it then ministry was huge.
 That is the way to see many come to Christ.